 We took the case and filed it with the Financial Industry Regulatory Authority (FINRA) dispute resolution forum.
 A year later, after time for discovery and document exchange, we argued before an arbitrator in Dallas, TX that not only were the investments unsuitable, but the risks associated with the individual investments and the overconcentration were not disclosed to the clients.

 Following three days of evidentiary hearing sessions, the arbitrator granted our clients full compensatory damages, costs, attorney’s fees, and interest, totaling about $117,000.

-Often times, older investors understandably rely on their financial advisors to do the right thing and protect their interests, as they often suffer a cognitive decline that is just indicative of a ripe old age.
-What we see time and time again is that senior investors are vulnerable to this type of misconduct, and if often goes unnoticed or unreported.
+Oftentimes, older investors understandably rely on their financial advisors to do the right thing and protect their interests, as they often suffer a cognitive decline that is just indicative of a ripe old age.
+What we see time and time again is that senior investors are vulnerable to this type of misconduct, and it often goes unnoticed or unreported.

 If you have older family members who rely on financial advisors, it’s in their best interest to have a knowledgeable third-party in the line of communication regarding the account, simply to reduce the chance that these types of things don’t happen.
 If they already have happened, we may be able to help, as we did for this couple in Texas.
 But please, understand that prior results are not a guarantee of future results in other cases.

 Call us to discuss your case with a member of our firm, or fill out the form on our website to schedule a free case evaluation today.